Wye (rail): For turning equipment

 From time to time it is necessary to turn both individual pieces of railroad equipment or whole trains.
-This may be because the piece of equipment is not directionally symmetrical, for example in the case of most steam locomotives and, in certain parts of the world, diesel locomotives, or where the train needs to run a particular direction, for example where it has dedicated tail end car such as an observation car.
-Even where equipment is symmetrical, periodic turning may still be necessary in order to even wear.
+This may be because the piece of equipment is not directionally symmetrical, for example, most steam locomotives and some diesel locomotives, or where the consist has a dedicated tail end car such as an observation car.
+Even where equipment is symmetrical, periodic turning may still be necessary in order to equalize wear (e.g., on the London Underground's Circle Line).

-There are several different techniques that can be used to achieve such turning.
-Railway turntables require the least space, but can generally only deal with a single piece of equipment at a time.
+Several different techniques can be used to achieve such turning.
+Turntables require the least space, but can generally only deal with a single piece of equipment at a time.
 Balloon or turning loops can turn trains of any length — up to the total length of the loop — in a single operation, but require far more space than wyes.
 Rail wyes can be constructed on sites where a loop would not be possible, and can turn trains up to the length of the stub tracks at the end of the wye.

 Railroad systems in North America and Australia have tended to have more wyes than railroads elsewhere.
 North American locomotives and cars (such as observation cars) are more likely to be directional than those found on other continents.
 In Canada and the United States, the railroad often was built before other structures, and railway builders had much more freedom to lay down tracks where they wished.
-Similarly many early Australian railways made use of wyes (particularly in rural locations) for their lower installation and maintenance costs when not constrained by space limitations, though the major trend in most states toward bidirectional locomotives and railcars from the 1960s onwards saw their necessity and use diminish.
+Similarly, when not constrained by space limitations many early Australian railways made use of wyes (particularly in rural locations) for their lower installation and maintenance costs; however, their necessity and use diminished from the 1960s onwards with the major trend in most states toward bidirectional locomotives and railcars.

 In Europe, although some use was made of bi-directional tank locomotives and push–pull trains, most steam locomotives were uni-directional.
 Because of land usage considerations, turntables were normally used to turn such locomotives, and most terminal stations and locomotive depots were so equipped.
-Over time, most diesel and electric locomotives ordered in Europe have been designed to be fully bi-directional, symmetrical, and normally with two driving cabs.
-Thus most turntables and, where they existed, rail wyes, have been taken out of use.
+Over time, most diesel and electric locomotives ordered in Europe have been designed to be fully bi-directional and normally with two driving cabs.
+Thus most rail wyes, where they existed, and turntables have been taken out of use.